 No, empathy would be required to make a connection with someone, but it could be superficial, incomplete or run by one’s own agenda.
 Romantic love, though, is a heightened state of awareness driven by brain chemicals and may distort reality.
 While empathy, humor, and creativity are running at 5G, memory and logic may be compromised.
 This can lead to impulsivity, compulsivity, and even obsessions, which takes one farther away from empathy.

 What does lack of empathy do to a romantic relationship?

-In fact if you are missing empathy, relationship, safety and trust start to erode over time, like the law of entropy.
-Now it is all about one person’s agenda.
+In fact if you are missing empathy, relationship, safety and trust start to erode over time.
+Like the law of entropy, additional energy will be needed to change the system.
+Without it, each person has their own agenda.
 The other person wonders if they can count on their partner, or wonders if they have their back when the going gets tough.

 What are some reasons why someone may not feel empathy toward their romantic partner (or stop feeling it)?

 All types of anger run counter to the ability to empathize, including resentment and criticism.
 Emotional pain also interferes and even blocks empathy, including fear, helplessness, sadness and other emotions.
 Deeper levels of pain include inadequacy, rejection and abandonment.
 Other blocks to empathy include the effects of neurotransmitters, hormones, epigenetics including family and cultural training, and brain injury.